stefanprodan/podinfo/README.md

 * End-to-End testing with Kubernetes Kind and Helm
 * Multi-arch container image with Docker buildx and Github Actions
 * Container image signing with Sigstore cosign
+* SBOMs and SLSA Provenance embedded in the container image
 * CVE scanning with Trivy

 Web API: